DS-100/textbook/notebooks/ch12/LR_Case_Study.md

 But what do any of these column names mean?
+Just looking at the column names is not enough because they may be unclear and our assumptions of what they mean can be wrong.
 Looking at the documentation provided by the source of the dataset, we can create a table describing each column, sometimes referred to as a data dictionary:

 | Column        | Description
 | :------------- |:-------------|